AlexsLemonade/OpenPBTA-analysis/analyses/focal-cn-file-preparation/display-plots.md

-## This markdown displays the plots produced in the `rna-expression-validation.R` script of this module.
+## This markdown displays the plots produced in the `rna-expression-validation.R` script of this module using the consensus SEG copy number file and collapsed RSEM expression files.

 ##### The scatterplots below show the correlation between the mean z-scored expression of loss and neutral CN calls across genes, separated by polyA and stranded RNA expression data.